430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

 https://paletton.com/#uid=13p0u0kgCbEavlyc8fNlo9Bqz6C

-I have chosen this colour scheme because it's contrast with my chosen text makes it easier to see for people with poor eyesight.
+I have chosen this colour scheme because it's contrast with my chosen text colour makes it easier to see for people with poor eyesight.